The Best Things to See in Bali

 Sekumpul Waterfall

 Sekumpul Waterfall stands tall at 80 meters and is considered to be the highest waterfall in Bali.
 The waterfall ends in a valley covered with lush greenery, and the constant flow of water keeps the air around it humid.
 It feels like being in a steam sauna if it has rained recently.
-It is advisable to carry dry clothes to be changed on after the visit, irrespective of the weather conditions.
+It is advisable to carry dry clothes to be changed into after the visit, irrespective of the weather conditions.

-When you arrive at the ticketing booth, you will be asked which of the two options you will take: 1) Medium Trekking, which will allow you to see the Twin and Hidden waterfalls, or 2) Long Trekking Package, will get you to the Twin, and Fiji waterfalls.
+When you arrive at the ticketing booth, you will be asked which of the two options you will take: 1) Medium Trekking, which will allow you to see the Twin and Hidden waterfalls, or 2) Long Trekking Package, which will get you to the Twin and Fiji waterfalls.
 The price of both packages includes a donation to the village, swimming in the waterfalls, and a local guide.
 Each visitor will get a bottle of mineral water with the Long Trekking package.

 This scenic place is a combination of three different waterfalls.
 The two waterfalls are located at the corners of the valley, and the Grand Sekumpul is the tallest one in the centre.